• Skip to content

 Recent PhD supervision:

-Anglia Ruskin University - Amanda Lavis - Research Title: 'Woven Language: A practice-based research investigation Exploring the Textile Praxis in Children's Book Illustration' [March 2021 - expected completion 2024]
+Anglia Ruskin University - Amanda Lavis - Research Title: 'Woven Language: A practice-based research investigation Exploring the Textile Praxis in Children's Book Illustration' [March 2021 - expected completion 2025]

 External PhD Viva examination experience, University of Chester October 2020 - Georgina Spry - 'A New Felt Presence: Making and Learning as part of a Community of Women Feltmakers'

-Profile photo for Nicholas Gant
+Profile photo for Dr Nicholas Gant

-Nicholas Gant
+Dr Nicholas Gant

-I have supervised and examined students relating to social and sustainable design (and the link between them) utlising propositional and constrcutive methods.
 I welcome supporting projects that explore materials and making / materials and meaning making / material innovation, the valorisation of waste (through design and making) and circular economies.
-I lead research projects that engage design and making in the context of health and well-being and social empowerment, design and nature and environment as well as the co-design and use of technology as a tool in empowering disengaged and marginalised groups and communities.
+I lead research projects that engage design and making in the context of biodiversity, nature recovery, arts, health and well-being and social empowerment as well as the co-design and use of craft, design and technology in empowering disengaged and / or marginalised groups and communities in neighbourhood development and participatory planning.

 Profile photo for Dr Damon Taylor